csantos0/multi-tenant-db/README.md

 6. Open a terminal and follow one of these approaches:

- i.
+ a.
 Run "mvn clean install" to generate the WAR package to be deployed and copy to the application server;

- ii.
+ b.
 If you have a tomcat installation, change the tomcat settings for your configuration in /pom.xml and run "clean install tomcat:deploy" (Tomcat must be started);

 7. Access, http://app-server-host:app-server-port/multi-tenant-db.